tejasjanbandhu/cyclistic-divvy-bikes/README.md

 3) Process Phase

    After regularising and importing the data, the first step was to inspect each attribute for anomalies.
 A new column for trip length (in minutes) was created.
-Any data I was        uncertain about was marked for exclusion from the final dataset.
 A full              description of the process is described here: google_cyclistic_divvy_bikes.sql

 4) Analyse Phase